Robocubs/vtk/README.md

 ### What?

-VTK defines a common API for pre-processors, inferrers and (soon) post-processors for images to run through deep learning projects.
+VTK defines a common API for pre-processors, inferrers and post-processors for images to run through deep learning projects.
 We also provide tests to verify the functionality of these APIs and example programs to work with the API.

 ### When?